-A yearlong project to research and develop a prototype knowledge ecosystem in Drupal to aggregate and deliver information tools and resources related to local food systems.
-I researched relevant information systems and tools in order to architect a robust framework within drupal.
-Worked with a geographically-dispersed team of technical developers and project stakeholders to build this grant-funded prototype site.
+A yearlong project to research and develop a prototype “knowledge ecosystem” in Drupal to aggregate and deliver information tools and resources related to local food systems.
+I researched relevant information systems and tools in order to architect a robust framework within Drupal.
+Worked with a geographically-dispersed team of technical developers and project stakeholders to build this grant-funded pilot project.

-The NERL website is a custom theme built on Yale University’s drupal content management system (CMS), and takes full advantage of drupal’s modularity and flexibility, which enabled us to develop a custom architecture for organizing and sharing NERL’s web content.
+The NERL website is a custom theme built on Yale University’s Drupal 6 content management system (CMS), and takes full advantage of Drupal’s modularity and flexibility, which enabled us to develop a custom architecture for organizing and sharing NERL’s web content.

 Much of the content on this website is restricted to NERL members, utilizing Drupal’s content access and user/role capabilities.
 Drupal views are used to display different slices of the database information.